arjunvynipadath/docs/MPI_README.txt

 which it was run.
 As such, it is recommended to run the mpi-selector-menu command on all hosts in a cluster, picking the same default MPI implementation on each.
-It may be more convenient, however, to use the the mpi-selector command in script-based scenarios (such as running on every host in a cluster); mpi-selector effects all the same functionality as mpi-selector-menu, but is intended for automated environments.
+It may be more convenient, however, to use the mpi-selector command in script-based scenarios (such as running on every host in a cluster); mpi-selector effects all the same functionality as mpi-selector-menu, but is intended for automated environments.
 See the mpi-selector(1) manual page for more